peteroupc/peteroupc.github.io/randomfunc.md

  <sup id=Note3>(3)</sup> The N numbers generated this way will form a point inside an N-dimensional _hypercube_ with length `2 * R` in each dimension and centered at the origin of space.

- <sup id=Note4>(4)</sup> A third kind of randomized "jitter" (for multi-component data points) consists of a point generated from a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a_covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
+ <sup id=Note4>(4)</sup> A third kind of randomized "jitter" (for multi-component data points) consists of a point generated from a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
 The second kind of "jitter" given here is an easy special case of the multivariate normal distribution, where the _bandwidth_ corresponds to a bandwidth matrix with diagonal elements equal to _bandwidth_-squared and with zeros everywhere else.

  <sup id=Note5>(5)</sup> In situations where loops are not possible, such as within an SQL query, the idiom `min(floor(RNDU01OneExc() * maxExclusive, maxExclusive - 1))`, where `min(a,b)` is the smaller of `a` and `b`, returns an integer 0 or greater and less than `maxExclusive`; however, such an idiom can have a slight, but for most purposes negligible, bias toward `maxExclusive - 1`.

+<sup id=Note6>(6)</sup> If a number generator uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to one with a uniform distribution, at least in theory, by applying the nonuniform distribution's [_cumulative distribution function_](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number.
+A cumulative distribution function (CDF) returns, for each number, the probability for a randomly generated variable to be equal to or less than that number; the probability is 0 or greater and 1 or less.
+The CDF is also defined as the integral of the distribution's _probability density function_ (PDF).
+Outside the scope of this document are further details on this kind of conversion, a list of CDFs or PDFs, and details on finding integrals.

 <a id=License></a>
 ## License